LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

   :meth:`~crappy.blocks.camera_processes.CameraProcess.init`.
 - :meth:`~crappy.blocks.camera_processes.CameraProcess.send` is the equivalent
   of the :meth:`~crappy.blocks.Block.send` method of the Block, of which it is almost an exact copy.
-It allows to send data to downstream Block, and takes one argument either as a :obj:`dict` or as an :obj:`~collections.abc.Iterable` if the :py:`self._labels` attribute is defined (and not :py:`self.labels` like in the Block).
+It sends data to downstream Blocks and takes one argument either as a :obj:`dict` or as an :obj:`~collections.abc.Iterable` if the :py:`self._labels` attribute is defined (and not :py:`self.labels` like in the Block).
 Refer to the method of Block for more information.
-- :meth:`~crappy.blocks.camera_processes.CameraProcess.send_to_draw` allows to
+- :meth:`~crappy.blocks.camera_processes.CameraProcess.send_to_draw` sends
-  send :class:`~crappy.tool.camera_config.config_tools.Overlay` objects for the displayer to show as an overlay on top of the displayed images.
+  :class:`~crappy.tool.camera_config.config_tools.Overlay` objects for the displayer to show as an overlay on top of the displayed images.
 It is discussed in more details in a :ref:`next subsection
   <tutorials/complex_custom_objects:6.c. sending an overlay to the displayer>`.